 However, this must be balanced with trust and data privacy.

-An app-based loyalty program offering experiential rewards, device credits, and exclusive offers — fully integrated into the customer experience.
+Verizon Up: An app-based loyalty program offering experiential rewards, device credits, and exclusive offers, fully integrated into the customer experience.

-A rewards programme offering cinema tickets, experiences, and partner offers to create regular engagement with customers.
+Three Ireland Three+: A rewards program offering cinema tickets, experiences, and partner offers to create regular engagement with customers.

 Telecom loyalty programs typically combine a mix of: